Victim support is looking for a Children and Young People Independent Sexual Violence Advisor based in West Yorkshire.

 Victim Support (VS) is an independent charity for people affected by crime in England and Wales.
 We work towards a world where people affected by crime or traumatic events get the support they need and respect they deserve.

 Your primary role will be to provide a pro-active service primarily to children and young victims of sexual violence and adults as required within and outside the criminal justice system, throughout West Yorkshire.
 This involves risk assessment, helping clients access their rights, along with health and other services they require, monitoring and keeping victims informed of case progress and providing support through the criminal justice system.
+This role demands a high amount of resilience and the management of a high caseload.

 You must have extensive experience of planning and delivering caseloads, with strong crisis management skills and an understanding of the needs of children and young victims that have experiencing sexual violence.
 You must have experience of risk assessment, support planning and risk management with children and young people and an understanding of CSE and how this affects the lives of children and families.
 An approved and accredited ISVA qualification is a distinct advantage or the willingness to complete the training is a requirement for this post.